kevinlinxc/badapple-irl/badapple-irl/README.md

 To calculate the maximum number of moves, I tracked how many pixels changed from white to black or black to white between frames.
 This was basically just an exclusive or operation between the two frames' sets.

 Using this method, I found that I would need at most 147688 moves.
-Assuming each move would take 5 seconds, this equated to 12307 minutes, or 205 hours, or 8.5 days.
-This was a bit too long for me, so I decided to see if I could optimize the moves early.
+Assuming each move would take 1 second, this equated to 2461 minutes, or 41 hours.
+This was a bit too long for me, so I wanted to check something else.

 ## min-apple-moves.py